 Malpractice is any activity that allows a student to gain an unfair advantage over other students.
 Any instances of cheating, gross disruption, disobedience, copying or submitting work other than one's own (in the class teacher and head teacher's view), will receive ZERO marks.
+Use of any type of software assistance, for example AI software, is considered malpractice.
 An appeal can then be lodged if necessary to the deputy principal.
 If the appeal is rejected, the ZERO mark remains.
 If the appeal is upheld, the task will receive the marks it earns from being marked as usual.